For more information, check out my articles How to Hatch Chicken Eggs in an Incubator and How to Care for Day Old Chicks.

 Brooder and Bedding ~ Clean the brooder out thoroughly and disinfect it before introducing the babies.
 I use paper towels to line the bottom of the brooder for easy cleanup.
 You can put wood chips or pellets (pine) in the bottom of the brooder, but the chicks will sometimes try to eat them and they make a huge mess in the water dish.
 You will go through a lot of paper towels, so use the ones made from recycled paper and compost them to reduce the impact on our environment.
 Don’t use anything that is slippery (such as newspaper), which can cause spraddle leg in young chicks.
 This is caused when their feet slip, causing difficulty standing and can lead to permanent damage to the legs.

 Heat ~ Many people use heat lamps and it is possible to use them safely.
 However, I prefer not to use them in my house and I often keep the baby birds inside for a week or two before moving them to the barn.
 I have used the Brinsea EcoGlow brooders with very good results, but mine no longer function.
 This winter I am using two seed starting mats and they are working perfectly.
+Check out my article on an inexpensive Redneck Brooder System if you are concerned about the safety of heat lamps.
 You may also use a 100 watt incandescent bulb to heat a small number of chicks if the temps aren’t too low.
 Use a thermometer to make sure the temps are close to ideal.

 Handling ~ Always handle baby poultry with extreme care.
 Gently cup them in both hands to prevent broken bones from dropping or squeezing too hard.
 Children should be taught to handle the babies properly with adult supervision.
 Very young children don’t understand how badly they can hurt the little birds.
 Limit visits from friends and families and make sure they wash their hands before and after handling birds.
 You may need to decline visits from friends if they may bring bacteria or viruses from their own flock or wild birds.